jason-h-hu/dataScienceFinalProject/html/README.md

 # Angular

 The AngularJS site has [awesome documentation](https://docs.angularjs.org/guide/concepts), and there's another [güd tutorial by Glenn](http://glennstovall.com/blog/2013/06/27/angularjs-an-overview/).
 The main points are easy data binding between JS and HTML, models and controllers to segment code into easy sections, and routes.
 Services/factories are also useful to produce objects needed.
 We're using an extension to Angular's builtin routing called UI Router that allows for multiple named views on one webpage (header, content, footer, for example).
 [That documentation](https://github.com/angular-ui/ui-router/wiki) is also quite comprehensive.

+# Python API

+There's a second server that must be running to serve backend requests.
+It's built on Flask, with routes annotated in the python code itself.
+We have an API that interfaces between the backend and frontend, defined as follows:
+- `/journey`: with start, end locations and departure time for the journey (optional: daily departure time, lunchtime preference, dinnertime preference, and hours driven per day)
+- `/restaurants`: for given mealtime and location, gives back list of restaurants

 # Files Included
 - `package.json`: file that tells npm what to install to make the project run